 CES has a degree of Group risk associated with it, as it is a subsidiary company of Convex Group.
-The Group structure also grew in 2022 with new underwriting entities and branches being established to allow for further growth and expansion of underwriting lines.
-However, the Group remains relatively small with a lean structure (one holding company and five underwriting entities), which therefore reduces complexity and impact of this risk.
+However, the Group remains relatively small with a lean structure (one holding company and five underwriting entities), which therefore reduces complexity and the impact of this risk.